-To achieve the required 80% minimum attendance students may make up absent hours monthly.
+Makeup time is available to assist students in maintaining the minimum attendance percentage.
 Makeup schedules vary per campus, program and season.
-Your school Director and Instructors will inform you when makeup time is available.
-Please adhere to the arrival time for the makeup session you are attending.
+Your school Director or Instructor will inform you when makeup time is available.
+Please adhere to the arrival time for the makeup session you are attending as late admittance is not permitted.
 Makeup work is associated directly with missed theory or practical work.
-Students may not attend more than 10 hours of makeup time per week.
-At no time will students be allowed to exceed 100% cumulative attendance.
-All missed hours must be made up.
+Students cannot exceed 100% cumulative attendance.